The Effect of Mission Duration on LISA Science Objectives: Formation, evolution, and electromagnetic counterparts of massive black hole mergers

 \section{Formation, evolution, and electromagnetic counterparts of massive black hole mergers}

 In this section we consider the impact of the mission lifetime on SOs related to the formation, evolution, and electromagnetic (EM) counterparts of MBHBs.
 We first examine the effect of the mission lifetime ($T_{\rm elapsed}$) and then focus on the impact of gaps of different length given a duty cycle ${\cal D}=0.75$.
-Following the introductory note, here and below our results will be formulated in terms of three timescales: $T_{\rm signal}$, $T_{\rm elapsed}$, and $T_{\rm data}$.
+Our results will be formulated in terms of three timescales: $T_{\rm signal}$, $T_{\rm elapsed}$, and $T_{\rm data}$.

 Most MBHBs stay in the LISA band for a period of time (weeks, at most months) much shorter than LISA's lifetime, hence $T_{\rm signal} \ll T_{\rm elapsed}$.
 This means that the number of observed sources scales linearly with $T_{\rm elapsed}$.
 It is therefore important to investigate the effect of gaps of different lengths on the resulting number of detections and compare it to a scenario with a continuous data stream.
 We thus focus on comparing the SciRD, T4G1, and T4G5 scenarios, with the understanding that results scale linearly for longer mission duration.